t6-thu/H2O/README.md

         --joint_noise_std 1.0
 ```

-## Visulization of Learning curves
+## Visulization of Learning Curves
 You can resort to [wandb](https://wandb.ai/site) to login your personal account with your wandb API key.
 ```
     export WANDB_API_KEY=YOUR_WANDB_API_KEY